 Dan Erschen, WMPI’s president was the recipient of the 2015 Person of the Year award.
 Dan was recognized for giving back to the community by the Pewaukee Chamber of Commerce at the annual community awards gala on February 19, 2016.

-We invite you to watch these inspiring videos:
+We invite you to watch these inspiring videos on our YouTube channel: